dmrimawi/ice_cream_web_app/README.md

 Rating some recipes will update the CSV data file with the new rates, and when the new records count reaches a specific number (in this project is set to 5 new records) the new CSV file will be pushed back to the [machine-learner](https://github.com/dmrimawi/machine-learner) repository to allow the machine learning server to train the classification model using the new data.

 ### Serverless
 This is the key service used to make the learning happens on-demand only.
-AWS Lambda function allows to have idle containers to wait for requests as a backend service, and will only work if receives a request.
+AWS Lambda function allows idle containers to wait for requests as a backend service and will only work if received a request.

+A docker container was created to perform the following tasks:

+__Creation__: create a new EC2 machine with a security group to allow SSH connection and key pairs.

+__Learning__: as part of the EC2 properties it passes a shell script to spin the learning process.

+__Destruction__: after the learning is finished, the docker container will make sure to destroy all the resources created.

+The technology used in the container is depending on Terraform and the code and further information can be found on the [aws-lambda-terraform-docker](https://github.com/dmrimawi/aws-lambda-terraform-docker) repository.

 ### Machine learning server